Qarj/WebImblaze/MANUAL.md

 <a name="assertcount"></a>
 #### assertcount
-Used to assert that the specified text only appears a given number of times within the reponse.
+Used to assert that the specified text only appears a given number of times within the response.
 Can optionally give a custom message if the assertion fails.

 ```